 Montréal offers all kinds of free things to do in summer, including on Labour Day weekend.
-Relax, play and picnic at Montréal's parks and green spaces such as Mount Royal, where you can go on a walking tour or try bird spotting, row around Beaver Lake and take in the view from the Kondiaronk lookout and chalet.
-If you're at the base of the mountain on Sunday you'll see weekly drum circle gathering Les Tam-tams du mont Royal next to the Sir George-Étienne Cartier monument.
-And if the weekend's warm, go for a dip at the city's many pools and beaches.
+Relax, play and picnic in Montréal's parks and green spaces such as Mount Royal, where you can take in the view from the Kondiaronk lookout and chalet and hear Les Tam-tams drummers next to the George-Étienne Cartier monument, or simply relax on a blanket near the fountain in Parc La Fontaine.
+If the weekend's warm, go for a dip at the pool or beach at Parc Jean-Drapeau or other city pools and beaches.

-Enjoy music and more entertainment alongside food and drink aplenty at Montréal’s seasonal outdoor markets and spaces: stop by Jardins Gamelin outside Berri-UQAM metro station, Village au Pied-du-Courant near the Jacques-Cartier Bridge, the Old Port’s Marché des Éclusiers or green space and café Les Jardineries on the Esplanade of the Olympic Park – if you're there at lunch hour look for Halte 76 food trucks, or dance to Latin beats at Sunday evening's Fiesta Olympica.
+In almost every neighbourhood, brightly hued Placott’arts and Terrasse urbaine libre au public invite passersby to have a seat, a drink, even a moment of reflection.
+Enjoy music and more entertainment alongside food and drink at seasonal spaces Jardins Gamelin outside Berri-UQAM metro station, Village au Pied-du-Courant near the Jacques-Cartier Bridge, the Old Port’s Marché des Éclusiers or green space and café Les Jardineries on the Esplanade of the Olympic Park.

 See the city

-In Old Montréal, visit Notre-Dame Basilica to see multimedia show AURA and at night search out the projections of Cité Mémoire on building facades.
-Living Connections lights the Jacques-Cartier Bridge every night.
-View art installations and more under the Aires Libres rainbow in the Village.
+In Old Montréal, visit famed Notre-Dame Basilica and on Friday and Saturday nights search out the projections of Cité Mémoire on historic buildings.
+Living Connections illuminates the Jacques-Cartier Bridge every night.
+Or see the sights from a new vantage point: a quiet river cruise along the St, Lawrence River with Navark, Le Petit Navire or Croisières AML.
 Follow our guide to Montréal's most famous icons to see more of the city's major sights and architecture.

 Food and drink

-Dine, have a drink and socialize outdoors on Montréal terrasses.
+Dine, have a drink and relax outdoors on Montréal terrasses.
 Grab a pick-me-up at Montréal's indie coffee shops, local coffee roasters and most “Instagrammable” cafés and tea houses.
-Sip a creative cocktail at happy hour or in a hidden bar.
-Also eat well at these top Montréal restaurants for the gourmet traveller, cheerful bring-your-own-wine eateries, romantic dining options and casual restaurants.
+Sip a creative cocktail at happy hour.
+Also eat well at these top Montréal restaurants for the gourmet traveller, romantic dining options and casual restaurants.
 And of course, don't miss Montréal classics like poutine, smoked meat, bagels and brunch!
 Indulge your sweet tooth at Montréal's best bakeries and pastry shops.
 For more culinary discoveries, check out Tourisme Montréal's favourite year-round food picks.

 Art and history everywhere